cereniyim/fraud-detection-app/README.md

 To get the data with the block range set `start_block` and `end_block`. `start_block` must be smaller than or equal to `end_block` and boundaries are inclusive.

-To get the data with the time interval, set `time_interval_in_seconds` to an integer greater than 0.
+To get the data within the time interval, set `time_interval_in_seconds` to an integer greater than 0.
 This will override using the app with the block range and get the latest blocks within the specified seconds approximately.

 To use a pre-trained model, set `use_pre_trained_model` to `true`.
 This will load the latest model from the model registry.